Mine to medal: Olympic medal journey at London show

 As keeper of the department of coins and medals, Mr Atwood is in charge of 70,000 medals in the British Museum collection - but even he knows it’s not all about going for gold.

-“I remember Peter Radford wrote about what he’d done with his medals and clearly he’d kept them all, but it was his earliest medals, when he first won a local competition - and they’re pretty crummy medals - which were really important to him because they were the first ones he won.”
+“I remember Peter Radford [Olympic runner and medallist] wrote about what he’d done with his medals and clearly he’d kept them all, but it was his earliest medals, when he first won a local competition - and they’re pretty crummy medals - which were really important to him because they were the first ones he won.”

 British Museum